 - At this age, there is little awareness of an illness, but children may react to the separation and changes in their normal routine.

-- Though they cannot talk much about how they are feeling, their reactions speak much louder than words and may include: Changes in their breastfeeding routine, fussy, cranky or clingy, changes in sleeping or eating habits, tantrums, and sucking their thumb or wetting the bed.
+- Though they cannot talk much about how they are feeling, their reactions speak much louder than words and may include: Changes in their feeding routine, fussiness, crankiness or clinginess, changes in sleeping or eating habits, tantrums, and sucking their thumb or wetting the bed.

 - Following regular schedules and creating a familiar environment is important when supporting your child’s reactions to your illness.

-- Make sure to give extra hugs and cuddles to make your child feel secure and keep an eye on clues to how he/she is adjusting while they play.
+- Make sure to give extra hugs and cuddles to make your child feel secure and keep an eye on clues to how they are adjusting while they play.

 - Say things to help a child understand: “Mommy is sick and needs to go to the hospital to get better.”